bracketclub/bracket-data/README.md

 Probably not, but it's only a pull request away!
 All the data lives in JSON files under the `./data` dir.
 To add a sport/year combination:

 1. Add a directory with the name of the sport (if it doesn't already exist)
-2. Add a `defaults.json` file for that sport (if it doesn't already exist)
+2. Add/edit a `defaults.json` file inside that sport's directory (if it doesn't already exist)
 3. Add a file `YYYY.json` inside that sport's directory

-Right now the required properties are:
+Right now the **required** properties are:

 - `regions`: an array of objects each with the properties `id`, `name`, and `fullname`.
 These are order dependent and the regions that play each other to get to the `finalRegion` should be at indexes `0,1` and `2,3` (in a 4 region bracket).
 - `teams`: an object where the keys are the `id`s from `regions` and the properties are arrays of team names in seed order
 - `finalRegion`: an object with a `name` and `id` property for the final region (could be Final Four, NBA Finals, etc)
-- `order`: an array of the orders in which seed would play each other in the first round
+- `order`: an array of the seeds ordered by who would play each other in the first round

-And the following properties are options:
+And the following properties are **optional**:

 - `scoring`: an object with properties that could be used to score the bracket
 - `locks`: a date string representing when the bracket "locks" aka when picks should no longer be allowed because the games have started

-These properties are merged recursively (using `[lodash's merge](http://lodash.com/docs#merge)`) with the properties from `defaults.json` being overwritten by the properties from `YYYY.json`.
-This allows for things to don't change often (such as the `order`) to only be written in one place, whereas things such as `teams` which change every year to be located in the appropriate file.
+These properties are merged recursively (using [`lodash's merge`](http://lodash.com/docs#merge)) with the properties from `defaults.json` being overwritten by the properties from `YYYY.json`.
+This allows for things that don't change often (such as the `order`) to only be written in one place, whereas things such as `teams` (which change every year) to be located in the appropriate file.

 *Also see the above section for further explanation about these properites or go look at a complete example: [defaults.json](https://github.com/tweetyourbracket/bracket-data/blob/master/data/ncaa-mens-basketball/defaults.json), [YYYY.json](https://github.com/tweetyourbracket/bracket-data/blob/master/data/ncaa-mens-basketball/2013.json).*